elkingarcia11/aqua/README.md

 ## Installation

-To set up and install the project, install the following:
+To set up and install the project, follow these steps:

 - [GitHub CLI](https://github.com/git-guides/install-git)
 - Clone the repository: `git clone [repository_url]`